dataminer-site/dataminer-site.github.io/docs/archive/0.9/extensions/postgres.md

 └──────────────────────────────────────┘
 ```

-It might be desirable to create a copy of the Postgres databases in DuckDB to prevent the system from re-reading the tables from Postgres continuously, particularly for large tables.
+It might be desirable to create a copy of the Postgres databases in DataMiner to prevent the system from re-reading the tables from Postgres continuously, particularly for large tables.

-Data can be copied over from Postgres to DuckDB using standard SQL, for example:
+Data can be copied over from Postgres to DataMiner using standard SQL, for example:

 ```sql
 CREATE TABLE duckdb_table AS FROM postgres_db.postgres_tbl;